 Given some soapy liquid in which to dip a bubble hoop, a child will experiment with waving the bubble wand faster or slower, or blowing through the hoop with more or less gusto, until just the right balance is achieved.
 Children want to make big bubbles, but not so large that they immediately pop.
 Once the youngsters have the knack striking the necessary balance between viscosity and air pressure — it is inevitable that some durable bubbles will be made.

 Between opposing forces there may be found a point, a line, a surface, or a volume of neutrality and balance.
-These oases, whether ‘valleys’, ground-states, or boundaries, are zones of minimized pressure.
+These nodes, whether ‘valleys’, ground-states, or boundaries, are zones of minimal pressure.
 Low pressure zones are attractors.
 Everything falls toward an attractor.
 We fall in love with one who strongly attracts us.
-And, in Genesis, the spirit of God was attracted to the Female’s low-lying waters.
+And, in Genesis, the spirit of God was attracted to the Female‘s low-lying waters.

-Whatever aggregates in these pockets of hospitality tends to remain there longer than they would elsewhere.
+Whatever aggregates in these pockets of hospitality tends to remain there.
 The sand that settles in one place on the metal plates will not leave unless forced to do so by a change in the vibrational pitch.
-The particles resting on the still plate represent potential matter in a quiescent field.
+The particles in equilibrium on the still plate represent potential matter in a quiescent field.

 The video below will show how standing waves provide attractors to light-weight objects, allowing them to be suspended in midair.